jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 Displays a popUp.

 * `.popUp(title, message, kind="info", parent=None)`
-    This will show any of the availabel popUps.
+    This will show any of the available popUps.
     `title`  will be displayed in the title bar.
     `message` will be displayed as the text of the popUp.
     `kind` defaults to `info`, but can be any of: `error`, `warning`, `yesno`, `question`, `ok`, `retry`, `string`, `integer`, `float`, `text` or `number`.